rawleyfowler/Humming-Bird/README.md

 Humming-Bird comes with what you need to quickly, and efficiently spin up REST API's, and with a few of the users favorite libraries, dynamic MVC style web-apps.

+Humming-Bird is not meant to face the internet directly.
+Please use a reverse proxy such as httpd or NGiNX.

 ## Examples

 #### Simple example: